imarc/handbook/strategy.markdown

 ### Surveys

 Objective
 :	Gather information from a large number of participants, yielding results in quantitative terms.

 Tasks
 :	Design a set of closed-ended questions, distribute the survey to users (see [survey tools](strategy#SurveysandTesting) below), analyze the results.

 Deliverables
-:	Results are delivered as part of the [Discovery Report](strategy#DiscoveryReport).
+:	Results are delivered either in a stand-alone survey findings document, or in a [Discovery Report](strategy#DiscoveryReport).

 Time Req
-: 32–40 hours per survey and inclusion in the discovery report.
+: 32–40 hours per survey.
 If also recruiting, add 8–12 hours.

 Questions should be close-ended fashion (multiple choice, Yes/No, True/False).
 This makes it easy for participants to respond, and easier for us to analyze.
 For example, *We found that 83% of participants prefer to book their ferry ride online between 11am and 2pm on weekdays.*